getalp/wikIR/README.md

 optional argument:

     [-q,--nb_queries]            Number of queries desired
-                                 Default value -1 : all wikipedia articles will be used to produce a query
+                                 Default value -1: all wikipedia articles will be used to produce a query

     [-n,--nb_non_relevant]       Number of non relevant documents for each query Default value 20

-    [-l,--len_doc]               Number of max tokens in documents Default value 200
+    [-l,--len_doc]               Number of max tokens in documents Default value -1: all tokens are preserved

     [-t,--train_part]            Proportion of queries to use in the training process Default value 0.8